 They are not the friendliest dogs and can be aloof with strangers.
 However, they are not particularly territorial or aggressive either.
 In most cases, Poodles warm up to new people quickly and can be quite friendly after they get used to them.

-These dogs are very easy to train due to their high intelligence.
+Poodles are very easy to train due to their high intelligence.
 They pick up on new commands very easily and are not particularly stubborn.

 While Poodles are built to be great swimmers, they do not automatically know how to swim.
 They require a gentle introduction, and not all of them necessarily even like the water.